Article I: Name

 Article IX: Adoption

 Section 4.
-Validity: Any provision of these bylaws deemed in violation of State law, shall be considered invalid and shall not affect the validity of any other provision.
+Validity: Any provision of these bylaws deemed in violation of State law, shall be considered invalid and shall not effect the validity of any other provision.

 Section 5.
-Periodic Review of Bylaws: The bylaws of the ADL will be periodically reviewed by the Bylaws Committee at lease once every four (4) years.
+Periodic Review of Bylaws: The bylaws of the ADL will be periodically reviewed by the Bylaws Committee at least once every four (4) years.